francescodc87/ipaPy2/README.md

         noits: number of iterations if the Gibbs sampler to be run
         burn: number of iterations to be ignored when computing posterior probabilities.
 If None, is set to 10% of total iterations
-        delta_add: parameter used when computiong the conditional priors.
+        delta_add: parameter used when computing the conditional priors.
 The parameter must be positive.
 The smaller the parameter the more weight the adducts connections have on the posterior probabilities.
 Default 1.
         all_out: logical value.
-If true the list of assigments found in each iteration is returned by the function.
+If true the list of assignments found in each iteration is returned by the function.
 Default False.
-        zs: list of assigments computed in a previous run of the Gibbs sampler.
+        zs: list of assignments computed in a previous run of the Gibbs sampler.
             Optional, default None.

         Returns